brettderham/101Script/README.md

 # 101Script

-A programming language for beginners
+A programming language for beginners.

 Repo for Riley Persily, Thomas Ochsner, Simon Wroblewski, Kea Braekman, and Brett Derham